adrianblakey/slot-car-data-logger/README.md

 # Slot Car Data Logger

-Circuit python code to run the data logger device.

-This code runs a Pi Pico W that runs a (flat track) slot car data logger.
-The data logger device comprises a circuit that measures positive and negative voltage and current, and normalizes this to a 0 - 3.3v signal for input to the Pi Pico on its 3 ADC inputs.
+This repo contains the design and firmware of a slot car data logger.
+This is a device that should be of interest to serious slot car racers who are interested in gaining greater insight into their own performance and the performance of their car(s) and controller(s).
+It does this by measuring the volatge and current over time and saves and graphs the values.

+The data logger device comprises a voltage and currrent measuring circuit that provides signals to a Raspberry Pi Pico W. These three signals are fed to 3 of the Pi Pico analog to digital (ADC) inputs on pins 26, 27 and 28.
+Micropython code running on the Pi reads these values and writes them to disk, bluetooth and the Web on a WiFi connection.

+TThe voltages are the track voltage - usually a fairly constant 12+ vDC, and the variable controller output voltages (sent to the car).
+The current is the flow to the car when it is driving forward and from the car under braking (usually quite small).

 The device passively intermediates between a slot car track and the controller and collects data about varying controller current and voltage and the (conventionally fixed at ~12vDC) track voltage in real time from a slot car controller